How to Install RPM Fusion on Fedora 39/38/37 Linux

 This command will refresh the repository metadata and upgrade all existing packages to their latest versions.

-To check if RPM Fusion repositories are already enabled, open the terminal and use the following grep command:
+To verify whether RPM Fusion repositories are active, open the terminal and execute the following grep command:

 dnf repolist | grep rpmfusion